Childhood Central Nervous System Germ Cell Tumors Treatment (PDQ®)–Patient Version

 - Where the tumor has formed.

 - The size of the tumor.

-- Whether the tumor makes hormones.
+- Whether the tumor or the body make too much of certain hormones.

 Signs and symptoms may be caused by childhood CNS germ cell tumors or by other conditions.
 Check with your child's doctor if your child has any of the following:

 - Making large amounts of urine that is clear or almost clear.

 - Bed wetting or getting up at night to urinate.

 - Trouble moving the eyes, trouble seeing clearly, or seeing double.